 Interestingly enough, flowering and bolting are the same thing.
 For some reason, when we don’t want vegetable plants to flower, such as lettuce or other greens, we call it bolting instead of flowering.
-“Bolting” conjures up a slightly negative thought, as opposed to the “flowering”.
-When our lettuce is flowering, for instance, we are unlikely to say that it is so pretty.
+“Bolting” conjures up a slightly negative thought, as opposed to the “flowering.”
+When our lettuce is flowering, for instance, we are unlikely to say that it’s so pretty.
 We’re more likely to be aggravated that we did not get it out of the ground soon enough.

 Why Lettuce Has Flowers

-Lettuce bolt will occur when daytime temperatures go above 75 F. (24 C.) and nighttime temperatures above 60 F. (16 C.).
+Lettuce bolt will occur when daytime temperatures go above 75 degrees F. (24 C.) and nighttime temperatures above 60 degrees F. (16 C.).
 In addition, an internal clock inside lettuce keeps track of the number of daylight hours that the plant receives.
-This limit varies from cultivar to cultivar; however, once the limit is reached, the plant will send up a flower stalk with reproduction in mind.
+This limit varies from cultivar to cultivar, however, once the limit is reached, the plant will send up a flower stalk with reproduction in mind.

 Lettuce bolting to seed cannot be reversed, and when it happens it’s time to replace the cool season vegetables with more heat tolerant plants.

 Gardeners who wish to keep bolting at bay can do so in a number of ways.

 - Starting lettuce indoors under lights and placing them outside while it is still nippy gives them a head start and may reduce the tendency to bolt.